Mera Peak Climbing

 Day 8: Thagnak – Khare (4415m) 5-6hrs.
 B/L/D.

-Todays trail is all going up to Kharka.
+Today’s trail is all going up to Kharka.
 You ascend for about 2 hours to Di Kharka and then you have a small steep climb, about 2 hours to Khare.
-To take your mind off the ascent, you have amazing views of Mera Peak, Kusum Kangaru and many more mountain range to the deep valley.
+To take your mind off the ascent, you have amazing views of Mera Peak, Kusum Kangaru and many more mountain ranges to the deep valley.
 A good day to enjoy being in the alpine zone and get a good rest at your overnight stop in Khare.

 Day 9: Rest day in Khare for acclimatization.
 B/L/D.

-Today is another day for rest before ascending to high summit and let your body adjust to the altitude.
+Today is another day for rest before ascending to the high summit and let your body adjust to the altitude.
 Use the time to check your climbing gear or do a day hike from Khare.

 Day 10: Khare – Mera La Base Camp (4915m) 4-5hrs.
 B/L/D.